MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Disaster-Recovery.md

 ![Hyper-V Replication diagram](media\storage-spaces-direct-disaster-recovery\Disaster-Recovery-Figure2.png)

-With Hyper-V Replica, the replication is taken care of by Hyper-V.  When you first enable a virtual machine for replication, there are three choices for how you wish the initial copy to be sent to the corresponding replica Cluster(s).
+With Hyper-V Replica, the replication is taken care of by Hyper-V.  When you first enable a virtual machine for replication, there are three choices for how you wish the initial copy to be sent to the corresponding replica cluster(s).

 1. Send the initial copy over the network
 2. Send the initial copy to external media so that it can be copied onto your server manually